Skull Star Ring — .925 Sterling Silver Gothic Band

 If you wear gothic or punk jewelry — the star-framed skull silhouette reads loud from across a room.
 Works with black denim, leather, chain accessories.
 The oxidized contrast gives it that darkened, worn-in look straight out of the box.

-If you're looking for a gift — it sits in that range where it's genuinely handcrafted sterling silver.
-Not mass-produced, but still accessible.
-The kind of piece that gets people asking where it came from.
+If you're looking for a gift — it sits in that range where it's genuinely handcrafted sterling silver — still accessible, and the kind of piece that gets people asking where it came from.

 Living With This Ring